What Is the Difference Between Secured and Unsecured Loans?

 - You Can Borrow More Money: Typical collateral for a secured loan is a high value item, such as a home or car, therefore you can usually qualify for a larger sum of money for a secured loan.

-- Longer Repayment Schedule: Repayment schedules for secured loans tend to be longer.
-A typical auto loan is 5 years, and the most popular home loan is the 30-year mortgage.
+- Longer Repayment Schedule: Repayment schedules for secured loans tend to be five years for a car loan, and the most popular home loan is the 30-year mortgage.

-- When done within a limits, you can improve your credit score by making consistent, on-time payments toward secured loans
+- You can improve your credit score by making consistent, on-time payments toward secured loans

 - If you fail to make payments, you can lose the collateral: your home or vehicle.

-- If you fail to make payments, you can harm your credit score will tumble 100 points or more.
+- If you fail to make payments, your credit score will tumble 100 points or more.

 Housing loans are normally considered good debt.
-Lenders will want to know a lot about you and the value of the real estate you’re buying for two reasons: They want to feel confident you will be about the repay a big loan for 10 to 30 years and they want to know that if you don’t, the can take your house and sell it to cover the debt.
+Lenders will want to know a lot about you and the value of the real estate you’re buying for two reasons: They want to feel confident you will repay a big loan for 10 to 30 years and they want to know that if you don’t, they can take your house and sell it to cover the debt.

 The other flavor, “unsecured loans,” are even more common.
-They don’t require collateral, so the lender is taking a very high risk.
+They don’t require collateral, so the lender is taking a very big risk.
 He’s accepting the word of the borrower that the loan will be repaid.
 If the borrower defaults, the lender might try to take the borrower to court and get a lien against his property, but otherwise it’s hard to collect a debt.

 Examples of Unsecured Loans